 As said in the aforementioned Rolling Stone article, Beyoncé has always shown more of a focus on cohesive projects than chart-toppers.
-Her 2011 release 4 was a noticeable departure from any obvious attempts at dominating the charts, with one single meeting lukewarm reception (‘Run The World’), and another being an R&B ballad (‘Best Thing I Never Had’).
+Her 2011 release 4 was a noticeable departure from any obvious attempts at dominating the charts, with one single meeting lukewarm critical reception (“Run The World”), and another being an R&B ballad (“Best Thing I Never Had”).
 Simply put, Beyoncé hasn’t cared to take advantage of digital music consumption for as long or as aggressively as Rihanna has.
-The trade off has been better albums, and a stronger reputation as an artist.
+The trade off has been better albums and a stronger reputation as an artist.

 Since 4, each successive Beyoncé album has been met with greater critical reception.
-Today, we have Lemonade, a guaranteed contender at the Grammys for Album of the Year, nominated for multiple Emmys, and all without a top-5 single.
+Her most recent work Lemonade was one of the biggest snubs in GRAMMYs history for Album of the Year (as admitted by Adele), was nominated for multiple Emmys, and did it all without a top-5 single.
 Her evolution has been phenomenal.
-The trade-off of this evolution is that her content has stopped being tailored to compete with easy-to-spin records like ‘We Found Love’, ‘Don’t Stop The Music’, or ‘This Is What You Came For’.
+The trade-off of this evolution is that her content has stopped being tailored to compete with easy-to-spin records like “We Found Love,” “Don’t Stop The Music,” or “This Is What You Came For.”

 It also helps to note that Rihanna’s rise into pop stardom coincided with the rise of digital music consumption.
-Whereas many of Beyoncé’s early attempts at chart dominance happened with Destiny’s Child and the early 2000s, pretty much all of Rihanna’s singles have had the luxury of immediately being available on streaming and digital sales platforms.
+Whereas many of Beyoncé’s early attempts at chart dominance happened with Destiny’s Child and the early 2000s, pretty much all of Rihanna’s singles have been immediately available on popular streaming and/or digital sales platforms.

 The power of online music platforms plus Rihanna’s reach into the dance/electro-pop world casts her net a lot wider when it comes to the influence of her singles.
-In an era of rabid digital consumption, having people play just a couple of your songs from an album on repeat, or racking up numbers selling that one single on iTunes goes a long way in making someone commercially successful.
-All you have to do is look at Rihanna’s current boyfriend to understand how the right singles can make a mild album wildly successful.
+In an era of rabid digital consumption, having people play just a couple of your songs from an album on repeat, or racking up numbers selling that one single on iTunes goes a long way in making an artist a commercially powerhouse.

 So really Beyoncé is better…right?